-Ty Cobb (Tigers -AL) and Frank Schulte (Cubs -NL) receive cars for being chosen the first-ever Most Valuable Player in their respective leagues.
-Known as the Chalmers Award, the new honor is sponsored by Chalmers Automotive, a Detroit based automobile company.
+Ty Cobb (Tigers - AL) and Frank Schulte (Cubs - NL) receive cars for being chosen the first-ever Most Valuable Player in their respective leagues.
+The new honor, known as the Chalmers Award, is sponsored by Chalmers Automotive, a Detroit based automobile company.

 In front of the largest crowd to ever to see a World Series game, 42,300 fans watch the Red Sox beat the Phillies in Game 3 of the Fall Classic, 2-1.
 The contest, which is played at the National League home of the Braves to accommodate more Boston patrons, ends when Duffy Lewis singles with two outs to score Harry Hopper in the bottom of the ninth inning.

 The Cubs become the first National League team to win a Fall Classic contest since 1926 when the Redbirds beat New York in Game 7.
 Chicago breaks the Senior Circuit's ten-game World Series skid in Game 3 with a 3-1 victory over Philadelphia at Shibe Park.